indygreg/PyOxidizer/docs/config.rst

 ``python_distribution`` (``PythonDistribution``)
    Defines the Python distribution to use to build the application.

-``packaging_rules`` (list of packaging rules)
-   Defines an ordered list of packaging rules to evaluate when building this application.

 ``python_run_mode`` (``PythonRunMode``)
    Defines the default Python execution behavior of the embedded Python interpreter.